NERC-CEH/nanofase/doc/.ipynb_checkpoints/data-requirements-checkpoint.md

 The [convention](/doc/conventions.md) is that input data is parsed in an object's `parseInputData()` method.
 Format of the below list is `input_data_var_name[dimensions]`&#129146; `internalModelVarName`.
 If no `internalModelVarName` specified, it is the same of `input_data_var_name`.
 Required dimensions are given below the data.
 See [conventions](/doc/conventions.md) for variable naming conventions.

+*Note: SubRiver will eventually be removed and GridCells will directly contain RiverReaches, modifying this input file structure somewhat.*

 - **`global`**
     + `spm_size_classes[s]` &#129146; `spmSizeClasses`: Sizes of the binned SPM size classes.
     + `np_size_classes[n]` &#129146; `npSizeClasses`: Sizes of the binned NP size classes.